particuleio/website/content/blog/cncf-argo.en.md

 ### Project roadmap

-Those projects are not alone on the market, Argo CD offers similar functionalities as[Flux CD](https://fluxcd.io/).
+Those projects are not alone on the market, Argo CD offers similar functionalities as [Flux CD](https://fluxcd.io/).

 For the continuous delivery part, Argo CD and Flux now have a [common project](https://www.weave.works/blog/argo-flux-join-forces): Argo Flux which aim to merge the feature of both under one project.

-This will add a feature we love in flux which is the monitoring of Docker registries to automatically deploy new applications release based on [glob and/or semver](https://particule.io/en/blog/flux-semver/).
+This will add a feature we love in Flux which is the monitoring of Docker registries to automatically deploy new applications release based on [glob and/or semver](https://particule.io/en/blog/flux-semver/).
 This project will be a joined CNCF project.

 Along the same lines, we may see [Weave Flagger and Argo Rollout getting closer](https://www.weave.works/blog/argo-flux-join-forces) as they both offer the same features.